devmount/SongDrive/src/docs/docs.en.md

 ### Installation

-If you like to deploy SongDrive on your own server, please refer to the installation instructions in the [README](https://github.com/devmount/SongDrive/blob/main/README.md).
+SongDrive is Open Source software and totally meant to be self-deployed.
+If you like to use SongDrive on your own server, please refer to the installation instructions in the [README](https://github.com/devmount/SongDrive/blob/main/README.md).

 ## User roles